ovrheat/raspberry_rtl_wh1080/README.md

 find the line containing:

 --
-'const unsigned char station_altitude = 10;  // <----- Edit this value entering YOUR station altitude!'
+const unsigned char station_altitude = 10;  // <----- Edit this value entering YOUR station altitude!
 --

 '10' is my station altitude in meters.
 You must change this to YOUR station altitude (in meters), otherwise your pressure reading will be incorrect.